silversub/terraform/provider/certificate-manager-data-sources.md

 # Certificate Manager data sources
 {: #cert-manager-data-sources}

 Review the data sources that you can use to retrieve information about the certificates that your manage in Certificate Manager.
 All data sources are imported as read-only information.
-You can reference the output parameters for each data source by using Terraform interpolation syntax.
+You can reference the output parameters for each data source by using Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax.

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}